Knowledgeable In-Context Tuning: Exploring and Exploiting Factual Knowledge for In-Context Learning: Impact of Knowledge on ICL

-\paragraph{The inherent knowledge in the LLM itself is beneficial to the performance of downstream tasks.} As in Figure~\ref{fig:preexp1}, models can obtain remarkable few-shot performance when increasing the parameter size.
-We hypothesize that this is because larger models can learn more valuable semantics in the pre-training corpus.
-To validate this assumption, we do not use any text prompts to perform zero-shot inference (i.e., \texttt{No Demonstration}).
-In other words, only the intrinsic knowledge learned during pre-training can provide the model guidance on the prediction.
-We can see that the performance gap between 6.7B and 0.1B is about 20\% on both text classification and question answering tasks.
-This suggests that the inherent knowledge learned during pre-training is imperative~\cite{Yang2021A}.
+\textbf{The inherent knowledge in the LLM itself is beneficial for the performance of downstream tasks.} As shown in Figure~\ref{fig:preexp1}, models can achieve remarkable few-shot performance with increased scale.
+We hypothesize that larger models can learn more valuable semantics in the pre-training corpus, which contributes to this improvement.
+To test this hypothesis, we perform zero-shot inference without any text-based prompts (i.e., \texttt{No Demonstration}), relying solely on the intrinsic knowledge acquired during pre-training to guide the predictions.
+We observe that the performance gap between the 6.7B and 0.1B models is about 20\% on both text classification and question-answering tasks.
+This observation supports the idea that the inherent knowledge learned during pre-training is critical~\cite{Yang2021A}.

-\paragraph{The factual knowledge in selected in-context examples is key to ICL.} As shown in Figure~\ref{fig:preexp1}, the original setting (\texttt{Origin}) outperforms others in each model scale.
-We find that changing the non-entities does not significantly reduce the performance, while replacing or removing the entities decreases the average accuracy a lot in both text classification and question answering tasks.
-This indicates that factual knowledge in text prompts is the key factor for the LLM to understand the task.
-Further, we also find that the label is also imperative for ICL, where similar findings are presented in~\cite{Kim2022Ground}.
-Different from~\citet{Min2022Rethinking}, we suggest that labels can also be viewed as one of the knowledge that guides the LLM to perceive semantics during model inference.
+\textbf{The factual knowledge in selected in-context examples is crucial for ICL.} As shown in Figure~\ref{fig:preexp1}, the original setting (\texttt{Origin}) outperforms other configurations across all model scales.
+We observe that altering non-entity words does not significantly reduce performance, whereas replacing or removing entities leads to a considerable decrease in average accuracy for both text classification and question-answering tasks.
+This demonstrates that factual knowledge embedded in text-based prompts is a critical factor for LLMs to understand the task.
+Furthermore, we find that labels are also essential for ICL, echoing similar observations presented in~\cite{Kim2022Ground}.
+Differing from \citet{Min2022Rethinking}, we posit that labels can be regarded as a form of factual knowledge that guides the LLM to grasp semantics during inference.